What is the Tampere Vocal Music Festival?

 The City of Tampere has organised the Tampere Vocal Music Festival every second year since 1975.
 This versatile international festival includes a Chorus Review, a Contest for Vocal Ensembles, concerts and workshops among other things, and gathers app.
 2,000 singers to Tampere.

-The artistic director for the festival 2017 is Sanna Valvanne.
-The concert and workshop programme will be announced in February 2017.
+The artistic director for the festival 2019 is Tuukka Haapaniemi.
+The concert and workshop programme will be announced in February 2019.

 The Chorus Review attracts dozens of choirs from several countries.
 Every choir will receive a written evaluation from the international jury and a diploma with one to three gold, silver or bronze stamps.